 - information regarding the organisation, content, tactics and methods of operational activities, intelligence and counterintelligence activities, as well as persons involved in the operational activities, and persons involved in the protection of special procedural protection;

-- information regarding the structure and the location of structural units of security and intelligence services;
+- information regarding the structure and the location of structural units of intelligence and security services;

-- information regarding the structural units of the Ministry of the Interior, modus operandi of the security and intelligence services in case of exceptional circumstances, mass disorders or regarding special operations in the fight against organised crime;
+- information regarding the action plans of the structural units of the Ministry of the Interior and the intelligence and security services in case of exceptional circumstances, in case of mass riots or regarding special operations in the fight against organised crime;

 - information regarding the amount, location and holders (keepers) of national material reserves;

-- information regarding the storage and transportation of state currency and precious metal reserves;
+- information regarding the storage and transportation of state currency and bullion reserves;

 - information regarding the organisation of the protection, the security measures and technical equipment applied in order to ensure the dignitary protection;